London Underground: Railway

 Fifty-five per cent of the system runs on the surface.
-There are 20 mi of cut-and-cover tunnel and 93 mi of tube tunnel.
-Many of the central London underground stations on deep-level tube routes are higher than the running lines to assist deceleration when arriving and acceleration when departing.
+There are 20 mi of sub-surface tunnels and 93 mi of tube tunnels.
+Many of the central London Underground stations on deep-level tube routes are higher than the running lines to assist deceleration when arriving and acceleration when departing.
 Trains generally run on the left-hand track.
-In some places, the tunnels are above each other (for example, the Central line east of St Paul's station), or the running tunnels are on the right (for example on the Victoria line between Warren Street and King's Cross St. Pancras, to allow cross-platform interchange with the Northern line at Euston).
+In some places, the tunnels are above each other (for example, the Central line east of St Paul's station); or trains run on the right (for example on the Victoria line between Warren Street and King's Cross St. Pancras, to allow cross-platform interchange with the Northern line at Euston).